Common Threads: Stories from the Quilt

 Along with these personal stories, the film reviews the history of the NAMES Project, and shows the process of creating quilt panels.
 It also documents the response — or perceived lack of it — to the onset of the AIDS epidemic by the Reagan administration through the use of archive footage of Reagan and members of his administration, the medical community's action in the face of the burgeoning health crisis, and the earliest attempts within the gay community to organize around the AIDS issue through the actions of activists, such as self-proclaimed "KS poster boy" Bobbi Campbell, Vito Russo (co-founder of the Gay and Lesbian Alliance Against Defamation (GLAAD)), and Gay Men's Health Crisis and ACT UP co-founder Larry Kramer.

 In 2024, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

 Awards

 Common Threads: Stories from the Quilt won the Academy Award for Best Documentary Feature in 1990.
 This was the second Oscar for producer/director Rob Epstein.
 He had won previously for The Times of Harvey Milk, a biography of openly gay San Francisco politician Harvey Milk.
-The film also won the Interfilm Award at the 1990 Berlin Film Festival, a GLAAD Media Award for Best TV Documentary, and a Peabody Award.
+The film also won the Interfilm Award at the 1990 Berlin Film Festival, the GLAAD Media Award for Outstanding Documentary, and a Peabody Award.